-Meeting commitments and increasing capacity for project delivery.

-- 1. The Council applied for funding under the Growing Regions program to deliver the second stage of this project and renew the footpath between Eskbank Street to Cook Street Plaza.
-For more information on the Main Street Footpath replacement (Stage 2). - Establishing Project Director Oversight Group (PDOG) In response to loss of funding for the Main
+- 4. Meeting commitments and increasing capacity for project delivery. - 1.
+The Council applied for funding under the Growing Regions program to deliver the second stage of this project and renew the footpath between Eskbank Street to Cook Street Plaza. - 2.
+Establishing Project Director Oversight Group (PDOG)

-Street Footpath Replacement (Stage 2), the Council established a Project Delivery Oversight Group (PDOG) to ensure comprehensive governance of all projects being delivered by council, including projects funded by both state and federal Governments.
+In response to loss of funding for the Main Street Footpath Replacement (Stage 2), the Council established a Project Delivery Oversight Group (PDOG) to ensure comprehensive governance of all projects being delivered by council, including projects funded by both state and federal Governments.
 Already this group is leading changes to Council's project management processes.
 Continued monitoring and reporting will also ensure that Councillors are directly informed on the delivery programs and risks associated with key projects.
 The Council has also increased the capacity of the infrastructure project management team to meet grant project delivery timeframes and commitments.

-- 3. The Council increased the capacity of the infrastructure project management team to meet grant project delivery timeframes and commitments.
-For more information, go to page9 What we seek to deliver our Community Strategic Plan Advocacy Priorities. - 5.
-Responding to natural disasters while working to improve resilience in our community.
+The Council increased the capacity of the infrastructure project management team to meet grant project delivery timeframes and commitments.
+For more information, go to page 9 - What we seek to deliver - our Community Strategic Plan Advocacy Priorities.

+5. Responding to natural disasters while working to improve resilience in our community.